 Finding The Right Balance

 A business must find the right balance between getting enough data from employees to accelerate its responsiveness, and what employees feel comfortable in providing to their employers.
 For example, employees may feel fine with the safer environment trade-off by using an app that anonymously traces interactions around the office.
 However, they may not feel so comfortable with a thorough check-in process that captures more private information.
 While it may give businesses data to be more responsive in creating a safer, more proactive and agile organization, it may prove to be intimidating to employees providing personal information both physically and digitally.
 If a harmonious balance is not met, employees may push back or find ways around the process.
-What it really comes down to is: are employees willing to adopt the level of action required by a business to cover the four pillars of a safe return to work plan?

 How Do The 4 Pillars Help Provide a Safe Environment and Protect Employees?